parse-community/docs/_includes/parse-server/usage.md

 And with that, you will have a Parse Server running on port 1337, serving the Parse API at `/parse`.

+## Configuration

+Parse Server can be configured using the following options.
+You may pass these as parameters when running a standalone `parse-server`, or by loading a configuration file in JSON format using `parse-server path/to/configuration.json`.
+If you're using Parse Server on Express, you may also pass these to the `ParseServer` object as options.

+For the full list of available options, run `parse-server --help` or take a look at [Parse Server Configurations](http://parseplatform.org/parse-server/api/master/ParseServerOptions.html).

 ## Additional Options

 ### Email verification and password reset